maratbn/microwizard/README.md

 `git clone --recursive git@github.com:datawire/microwizard.git`

+Note: Using the --recursive flag is equivalent to running `git submodule init && git submodule update` after a normal git clone command.

 2. Start vagrant by running `vagrant up`.
-This will take a few minutes as the Microwizard bootstraps inside the VM.
+This will take some time as the Microwizard bootstraps inside the VM, possibly as long as 15-20 minutes depending on your system - be patient, this step is automating a lot of configuration so you don't have to do it manually.
 3. Once the initial provisioning has completed run `./scripts/lobsters-up` to bring up the demonstration monolith application.
-Be patient - it can take anywhere from 3 to 5 minutes for Lobsters to fully provision itself for use and the script may return before this is complete (see below).
+Note that it usually takes from 3 to 5 minutes for Lobsters to fully provision itself for use (and can take even longer at times).
 4. Go to http://127.0.0.1:3000/ to see the Lobster application running.

 # Checking the Environment #

 As mentioned above, once the system is bootstrapped you should be able to access the Lobsters application by navigating to http://127.0.0.1:3000 in a web browser.
 This represents the monolith application prior to adding any new microservices.
-If the page is not available right away, keep trying.
-The provisioning command may exit before all of the dependencies are fully downloaded as it can take a few minutes before everything is in place.
-This is another case where we took a shortcut because this is a demo; in a production system the provisioning call would poll to make sure the service was fully available before returning.

 You'll notice that this web page has a link at the top called "Most Popular Users" - this is not normally present in a standard Lobsters install; we added it to the monolith to provide access to data from the new microservice.